bhardwajnaman146/automaticNumberPlateRecognitionSystem/README.md

 # ● License Plate Recognition using YOLO, pytesseract and StreamLit.
 # ● Can recogonize number plate using our coustom trained weights.
-# ● Then cropped the image, after that used pytesseract to read and then &nbsp; print it.
+# ● Then cropped the image, after that used pytesseract to read and then print it.

 ## Tools I used ⤵